brayden031/brayden031.github.io/_posts/Research/2025-12-01-b2b-attack-vector.md

 This research runs in parallel but with it differing by specifically looking at detection logic, post-compromise tracking activity, and overall mitigations.

 # KQL detection logic

+These detections leverage KQL (Kusto-Query-Language) to identify phases 3 & 4 as identified in the ontinue blog to look for users receiving invites to external tenants.

+The first detection is a simplified search that looks for successfull teams sign ins to external guest tenants.
+Even though this is effective, it doesn't fully track the entire attack chain so has a lower true positive confidence than the second query.

+SigninLogs
+| where AppDisplayName has "Microsoft Teams" and ResultType == 0
+| where UserType == "Member" and CrossTenantAccessType == "b2bCollaboration"
+| where ResourceTenantId !in (trusted_tenants)
+| where isnotempty(ResourceTenantId) and isnotempty(HomeTenantId) and ResourceTenantId != HomeTenantId
+| project TimeGenerated, IPAddress, Location, UserPrincipalName, UserDisplayName,  ExternalTenantID = ResourceTenantId, ExternalTenantName = ResourceDisplayName

+This second query aims to track the entire process by mapping out initial phishing attempt victims followed by successfull sign ins to that specific external guest tenant.
+Providing a much likely indicator of compromise.

+* Detection still being refined currently, will be updated shortly *

 # Post-compromise tracking activity